 Who is it for ?

-Nowadays there are so many different music genres like RnB, Reggae, Folk, HipHop, Neosoul, Rock, Blues and although each one of them has specific characteristic, we can distinguish 3 main styles that are the most influential over all others.
+Nowadays there are so many different music genres like RnB, Reggae, Folk, HipHop, Neosoul, Rock, Blues and although each one of them has specific characteristic, we can distinguish 3 main mindsets that are the most influential over all others.
 Classical, Jazz and Pop.

 You can choose to focus on one of these styles but we encourage our piano students to learn and practise all of them.
 Music is music and it is not meant to be divided into separated boxes.